ibm-cloud-docs/discovery-data/improvements.md

 ![IBM Cloud only](images/ibm-cloud.png) **{{site.data.keyword.cloud_notm}} only**: If you applied FAQ extraction to your source documents, but {{site.data.keyword.discoveryshort}} did not generate a new document for every pair, determine which pairs were not recognized.

-First check whether there are easy formatting changes that you can make to help {{site.data.keyword.discoveryshort}} recognize them.
+First check whether you can make easy formatting changes to help {{site.data.keyword.discoveryshort}} recognize them.
 For example, is a closing question mark missing from the question?

 If there are no easy fixes, consider using the Smart Document Understanding tool to annotate the question-and-answer pairs instead.
 First, you must remove the FAQ extractions from the collection.
 Turn off FAQ extraction on the **Processings settings** tab of the **Manage collections** page.
 After you disable FAQ extraction, reprocess the collection by clicking **Apply changes and reprocess**.
 Now you can use the Smart Document Understanding tool to annotate the question-and-answer pairs in your document.
 For more information, see [Adding custom fields with Smart Document Understanding](/docs/discovery-data?topic=discovery-data-configuring-fields)